atregonning/queues/README.md

 #queues

-Some straightforward Java queue data structures.
+An exercise with Java queue data structures.

 Deque is a linked list implementation of a double-ended queue for generic items.
 All operations run in constant worst-case time, and the list uses 48N + 40 bytes.